-Apple has always favoured a flatter phone than the rest of the market though, and placed on a desk it looks great.
+Apple has always favored a flatter phone than the rest of the market though, and placed on a desk it looks great.
 It does feel great in the hand too, but as said others impress more if I'm being hyper-critical.

 There's also the issue of the large plastic strips that flow through the top and bottom of the device.
 Given metal is a nightmare material to try and get radio signal to penetrate, these are clearly there to offset that.

 The other big design change is to the power button, which has now been moved to the right-hand side of the phone.
-This makes a lot of sense, and given the phone is now a larger device at 138.1 x 67 x 6.9 mm hitting the top of the handset is a much harder task, so moving the button is the right thing to do.
+This makes a lot of sense and, given the phone is now a larger device at 138.1 x 67 x 6.9mm, hitting the top of the handset is a much harder task, so moving the button is the right thing to do.

 However, that doesn't mean the metallic keys don't have a little wiggle to them.
 Running your hand up and down the sides idly will result in you noticing a very slight looseness to the power and volume buttons...
 I'm in danger of being too critical here, but for the price it's not the sort of thing I expect to see.